CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 This document serves four purposes:

-1. Give you the prerequisites for building the images in Crunchy Container Suite from source
+1. Ensure you have  the prerequisites for building the images in Crunchy Container Suite
-1. Make sure your local machine has all the pieces needed to run the examples in this repository
+1. Make sure your local machine has all the pieces needed to run the examples in the GitHub repository
-1. Run the images as standalone container in Docker
+1. Run the images as standalone containers in Docker
 1. Instruct you how to install the Crunchy Container Suite into Kubernetes or OpenShift

 Where applicable, we will try to denote which installations and steps are required for the items above.

+When we set up the directories below, you will notice they seem to be quite deeply nested.
+We are basically setting up a [Go programming language](https://golang.org/) workspace.
+Go has a specific folder structure for it's [workspaces](https://golang.org/doc/code.html#Workspaces) with multiple projects in a workspace.
+If you are **not** going build the container images you can ignore the deep directories below, but it will not hurt you if you follow the directions exactly.

 # Requirements